 - Centre Georges Pompidou.
 This modern art museum is worth a visit even if you never go inside.
 The colorful Stravinsky Fountain is a perfect backdrop for family travel photos.
 The building's unique architecture has expanses of industrial tubing.
 Inside, there are many works of modern art, a great gift shop with wacky items, a huge bookstore with titles on nearly any aspect of art, and a free ground-floor exhibit.

 Although there aren't many hotel choices on the island, it is hard to go wrong with the options available.

-The four-star Hotel Jeu de Paume combines history, sport and fine lodging.
-A former royal tennis court, this lovely hotel features a glass elevator with a view on the indoor courtyard with its ceiling stories above it.
+The four-star Hotel Jeu de Paume combines history, sport, and fine lodging.
+A former royal tennis court, this lovely hotel features a glass elevator with a view of the indoor courtyard with its ceiling stories above it.
 The rooms are especially large for Paris.

 Take the Metro to the Pont Marie stop, and then cross the bridge.
-From Ile de la Cité, walk left of Notre Dame cathedral's facade and then head to the back side of the church.
+From Ile de la Cité, walk left of Notre Dame Cathedral's facade and then head to the back side of the church.
 Follow the road to the bridge and then cross.
-And, of course, enjoy!